luminus-framework/luminus/resources/md/repl.md

 ## Connecting to the nREPL

 Luminus also provides an embedded [nREPL](https://github.com/clojure/tools.nrepl) that can be used to connect the editor to a running instance of the server.
-A default nREPL port is set the `env/dev/resources/config.edn` configuration file:
+A default nREPL port is set in `dev-config.edn` configuration file:

 ```clojure
 {:dev true